1pram/Accountable_Automation_Framework/docs/deployment.md

 - An existing EC2 key pair in your target AWS region
 - IAM permissions to create: VPC, EC2, IAM, S3, Secrets Manager, CloudTrail, VPC Endpoints

 Download your EC2 key pair `.pem` file into the project directory alongside your `.tf` files.
-The name is your choice — just reference it consistently in the commands below.
+The name is your choice.
+Be sure to reference it consistently in the commands below.

 ### Verify tools